melexis/sphinx-traceability-extension/doc/configuration.rst

 To overcome the limitation of ``traceability_callback_per_item`` (see note above), a secondary callback function can be defined.
 This function will be called when *rendering* each ``item``-directive.
 At that moment, all other directive types, e.g. ``attribute-link`` and ``item-link``, will have been processed.
-You can use this callback function to detect and warn about any gaps in your documentation but you shouldn't use it to make any modifications.
+You can use this callback function to detect and warn about any gaps in your documentation but you cannot use it to make any modifications.
 The callback has this prototype:

 .. code-block:: python